 In that view, he had enlarged and strengthened the boundaries of France.
 He had created the kingdoms of Italy and Naples.
-He had, impelled by the instinct of self-preservation, bought out the treacherous Bourbons of Spain, and was endeavoring to lift up the Spaniards from ages of depressing despotism, that Spain, under an enlightened ruler, rejoicing in the intelligence and prosperity which existed under all the new governments, might contribute its support to the system of equal rights throughout Europe.
+He had, impelled by the instinct of self-preservation, bought out the treacherous Bourbons of Spain, and was endeavoring to lift up the Spaniards from ages of depressing despotism, that Spain, under an enlightened ruler, rejoicing in the intelligence and prosperity which existed under The Hostility of the Allies to Napoleon personally.

+all the new governments, might contribute its support to the system of equal rights throughout Europe.